biggie-boss/LoreRim/README.md

 - Akatosh blessing changed to 10% fire, shock, frost resist.
 Devotee also able to craft a strong amulet using 5 amulets of each of the eight divines.
 - Almalexia Blessing dropped to +15 health/stamina.
 Follower reworked: All attacks do up to 20% more to blocking enemies.
 Take 20% less damage from attacks and destruction when blocking.
 Devotee Healing from all sources, ward and cure spells are 20% more effective.
 - Arkay Blessing dropped to +30
 - Auriel follower: Deal up to 30% more and take up to 30% less damage from vampires.
-Devotee: Bows, crossbows, throwing knives and sun spells are up to 25% better.
+Devotee: Bows, crossbows, throwing knives and sun spells are up to 30% better.
-- Azura devotee also gets Necrotic Spells up to 20% stronger.
+- Azura devotee also gets Necrotic Spells up to 30% stronger.
 - Baan Dar Follower reworked to up to 50% Better sale prices to fences and gain 10% movement speed and 100 armor rating while sneaking.
 Baan Daar devotee ability additionally gives Skooma no longer can kill you.
 - Clavicus Vile: Follower grants 20% stronger conjuration spells (buff).
 Devotee: (additionally) Most teleport spells are 50% cheaper (blink, traversal, mark and recall, etc).
 This should help with physically getting to your pact locations.
 - Dibella devotee ability addon - Illusion spells are 15% stronger or longer lasting.
 - Hermaeus Black Books halved in effect (kinda insane that they're permanent).
 Also the spell cost reduction is now 5% stronger spells.
 Devotee also gets 20% stronger entropic spells.
 - Hoonding, fixed incorrect calculation of follower ability
 - Jephre changed follower and devotee 2nd tier to be out of combat OR outdoors (so you can be in combat outdoors).
-Follower ability gets 40% stronger bonus from eating meat.
-It took forever to add meat keywords onto all meat in the game.
+Follower ability gets 200% stronger bonus from eating meat but no benefit from most other food.
+It took forever to add meat keywords onto all meat in the game, let me know if I missed some.
 - Julianos blessing dropped to +30 magicka, devotee ability re-buffed to 20% spell magnitude.
 Follower ability changed to spells last up to 20% longer and hostile spells are up to 20% weaker. (the 20% weaker hostile spells stacks with the 75% magic/elemental/absorb resist caps)
 - Jyggalag Devotee now also gives - take 75% less physical damage while staggered.
 - Kynareth blessing dropped to +30 stamina.
 Devotee also applies to spirit summons.
-- Leki devotee changed to 30% more damage against targets at full hp.
+- Leki devotee changed to 50% more damage against targets at full hp.
 - Mannimarco Follower changed back to undead and removed time requirement, but now is only up to 100%.
 Devotee changed back to only undead conjurations but swapped health to 20% physical damage.
 - Magnus rework.
 New Follower: 30% stronger touch or rune spells and 50% less charge use when holding a staff.
 New Devotee: Potions and ingredients restore 2x magicka.
 When under the effects of a magicka potion, soul gems provide 2x charge.
 No penalties for Atronachs.
 - Mara Follower changed to restore 1 health/magicka/stamina per second with hands lowered.
 Devotee also gains takes 25% less physical damage when hands are lowered.
 - Mehrunes devotee also gets up to 10% stronger destruction and up to 50% longer daedric summon duration.
 - Mephala Devotee ability now buffs follower ability to be up to 30% sneak attack damage.
 - Meridia follower ability changed from all spells to just restoration/destruction (doesn't affect most builds but adds more RP flavor)
 - Molag Bal follower ability (should) now scale with blood magic perks.
-Devotee ability gets 20% stronger blood magic spells.
+Devotee ability gets up to 30% stronger blood magic spells.
-- Morwha - Follower ability also restores 20 stamina as well as adds a chance to drop milk and honey on kills which can be used to make potions in cooking pot.
+- Morwha - Follower ability also restores 20 stamina as well as adds a chance to drop milk and honey on kills.
 Devotee can also combined milk and honey to make stronger fruit.
 - Namira - Dropped to 40% poison resist damage.
 Grants strong stomach and strange meat on kill.
 - Nocturnal follower also gets - Shadow spells up to 30% better
 - Peryite follower reworked to Poison spells are up to 30% stronger, pray for Peryite's gifts to gain favor.